-Malware or "malicious software" includes viruses and spyware that can infiltrate and infect computer systems.
+Malware or "malicious software" includes viruses and spyware that can steal personal information, send spam and commit fraud.
 To trap users, criminals create fake websites resembling legitimate websites, compel users with desirable downloads and ad links that will download malware - especially on computers that don't have adequate security software.